HeaseoChung/DL-Optimization/Python/TensorRT/x86/README.md

 <a href="https://github.com/HeaseoChung/DL-Optimization/tree/master/Python/TensorRT/x86"><img src="https://img.shields.io/badge/-Documentation-brightgreen"/></a>

 # TensorRT for x86
-- Official codes of TensorRT for x86 is [HERE](https://github.com/NVIDIA/TensorRT)
+- Official repository of TensorRT for x86 is [HERE](https://github.com/NVIDIA/TensorRT)
 - New features are added in this repository

 ## Contents